Alt Text SEO Best Practices: 9 Rules for 2026

 Summary

-Alt text may seem like a minor detail, but its impact extends further than many realize.
-Accessibility compliance is increasingly important—and legally required in many contexts.
-Google image traffic represents a significant opportunity.
-The 2.2 billion people worldwide with vision impairments deserve access to your content.
+Alt text might seem like a minor detail, but its reach is wider than most people realize.
+Accessibility compliance is increasingly important – and legally required in many contexts.
+Google image traffic represents a real opportunity.
+And the 2.2 billion people worldwide with vision impairments deserve access to your content.

 Whether you write alt text manually or use automation tools, the key is consistency: stop leaving description fields empty, and stop duplicating the same generic text across your image library.

-The goal is straightforward: make your images work harder for both users and search engines.
+Make your images work harder – for users and search engines both.

 Nothing found.